DioneMentis/fireandlion/_portfolio/logo-design.md

 ---
 title: "Logo design"
-excerpt: "A great logo design needs to be clever as well as beautiful.
-It is the foundation of a visual identity and needs to capture the essence of a brand."
+excerpt: "A great logo should be clever as well as beautiful.
+It is the foundation of a brand identity and must capture its essence."
 category: branding
 image: logo_hybrid-cards.jpg
 order: 30
 ---

 # An image is worth a&nbsp;thousand&nbsp;words

-A great logo design needs to be clever as well as beautiful.
-It is the foundation of a visual identity and needs to capture the essence of a brand.
+A great logo should be clever as well as beautiful.
+It is the foundation of a brand identity and must capture its essence.

 ![The Watershed]({{site.baseurl}}/images/logo-watershed.jpg)
 ![Koruza]({{site.baseurl}}/images/logo-koruza.jpg)